Nuclear Magnetic Resonance

 Squeezed states of light are used to reduce the noise of photon counting (shot noise) in high precision optical measurements, mainly in quantum metrology.
 By compressing two modes of the electromagnetic field, it is possible to produce shiny entangled states in continuous variables.
 On this platform, investigations are carried out on these non-classical states of light and applications in new quantum technologies.

 Trapped Ions Lab

 Qubits encoded in electronic states

 Trapped ions systems have been used by companies and research institutes to build prototypes of a scalable quantum computer.
 On this platform, in an ultra high vacuum environment, atomic ions are confined and suspended in free space through electromagnetic fields.
 Qubits are encoded in hyper-fine electronic levels of individual ions, and non-classical information (stored in these levels) can be transferred, from one ion to another, through the collective quantised movement of the ions that share the trap (which interact via Coulomb force).
 Lasers at different frequencies are applied to induce coupling between electronic and vibrational states.
 Each ion in the trap can be manipulated individually, entanglement and quantum logic gates between different ions can be produced.
 Initial states of motion can be prepared with the side-band-cooling technique and electronic states are measured with extreme precision.
-The UFABC trap is in an advanced stage of development and assembly, and should be functional by the end of 2020.
+The UFABC trap is in an advanced stage of development and assembly, and should be functional soon.
 This is the first setup of trapped ions to be operated in Brazil.